ekko solar panels

 There are also Winnebago models that come with a second alternator that is dedicated to charging the batteries while driving – further extending how long you can go between having electric hookups.

-While not an exhaustive list, here are some of the solar features available in the latest Winnebagos:
+While not an exhaustive list, here are some of the solar features available in Winnebago RVs:

-• Micro Minnie FLX: The system includes two 190-watt solar panels to charge the 320-amp-hour lithium-ion battery pack, which in turn powers all the appliances.
-The Micro Minnie FLX is also prewired for an additional portable panel.
+• Winnebago Micro Minnie FLX: The system includes two 200-watt solar panels to charge the 320-amp-hour lithium-ion battery, which in turn powers all the appliances.
+It is also prewired for an additional portable panel.
+(Learn more about portable solar panels in this article.)

-• Travato: The Travato comes with 215-watt solar panels, solar charge controller with junction box, and plugs for additional solar panels.
+• Winnebago Travato: The Travato comes with either 215-watt (59GL, 59KL) or 245-watt (59G, 59K) solar panels, solar charge controller with junction box, and plugs for additional solar panels.
 The lithium-based Pure3 Advanced Energy System (available in the 59GL and 59KL) uses safe, dependable automotive-grade technology to provide more than 9,000 useable watt-hours of power (over 12,000 with optional four-module energy pack) for extended off grid stays.

 solis solar panels

-• View/Navion: This Class C comes standard with 200W solar, Group 31 batteries (or available lithium smart batteries), and a 2,000W inverter to help extend your escape.
+• Winnebago View/Navion: Many floorplans of this Class C come standard with 200-watt solar and lithium batteries in addition to a 2,000-watt inverter to help extend your escape.

-• Journey: Although Class A RVs have traditionally been used with hookups to power all the residential-style appliances, Winnebago does offer a solar upgrade package on some of the Class A lineup.
-For example, the Journey has an optional lithium system upgrade which includes 4 x 125 AH batteries and three roof-mounted solar panels at 115-watts each.
+• Winnebago Journey: Although Class A RVs have traditionally been used with hookups to power all the residential-style appliances, Winnebago does offer a solar upgrade package on some of the Class A lineup.
+For example, the Winnebago Journey has an optional lithium system upgrade which includes four 125-amp-hour batteries and three roof-mounted solar panels at 115-watts each.

 We hope this guide helps give you an idea of some of the solar options available!
 Happy travels!